-The Company's immediate parent company is MMC Holdings (UK) Limited.
-The Company's ultimate parent company and controlling entity is Marsh & McLennan Companies, Inc., incorporated in the State of Delaware, USA.
+The Company's immediate parent company is Marsh Mclennan Regional Holdings Limited, registered in England and Wales.
+The Company's ultimate parent company and controlling entity is Marsh & McLennan Companies, Inc. incorporated in the state of Deleware, USA.

-The largest and smallest Group into which the Company's results are consolidated is that headed by Marsh & McLennan Companies, Inc. The consolidated financial statements of Marsh & McLennan Companies, Inc. are available to the public and may be obtained from:
+The smallest and largest group in which the results of MMC Middle East Holdings Limited are consolidated is that headed by Marsh & McLennan Companies, Inc. The consolidated financial statements of Marsh & McLennan Companies, Inc. are available to the public and may be obtained from: